yangchenfunstatistics/yangchen.github.io/_pages/about.md

 ## Opportunities

-I am currently recruiting postdocs, Ph.
-D. students master students to join my research group.
+I am recruiting postdocs, Ph.D. students master students to join my research group.
 If you are interested, please send your CV and transcript to my email.

 ---